Quickstart Guide

 4. Make Your First Change

-Let’s add a custom button to the main menu.
+Let’s create a custom main menu with buttons.
 Open scripts/game.py and replace it with:

 import mcrfpy